Preparing for Work in the Lab

-Wake Forest University Biosafety Plan
+- Wake Forest University Chemical Hygiene Plan

 The Biosafety Plan has been developed to provide guidance and enforce policies and procedures of the Biosafety Committee to microbiological and biomedical practices at Wake Forest University’s (WFU) laboratories.
 These policies and procedures apply to any research involving recombinant or synthetic nucleic acid molecules inserted into cells/organisms and potentially pathogenic microorganisms.
 In addition, the policies and procedures specify safety practices and the safe handling of biological materials.